 Forty-seven states have adopted POLST.
-New York, Oregon, Utah, and West Virginia have established electronic registries that store, manage, and provide access to POLST forms.
-A recent study in Oregon found that people with advanced illness or frailty who had a POLST form had their wishes honored 94% of the time.
+New York, Idaho, Oregon, Utah, and West Virginia have established electronic registries that store, manage, and provide access to POLST forms.
+A 2013 study in Oregon found that people with advanced illness or frailty who had a POLST form had their wishes honored 94% of the time.

 In October 2015, the California State legislature passed Senate Bill 19 (Wolk), which authorized a pilot test for an electronic registry (POLST eRegistry).
 The legislation issues a mandate for providers in the pilot locations who complete a form to submit it to the registry, and the identification of a state agency — the Emergency Medical Services Authority (EMSA) — as the lead agency for the pilot.